 Faculty Share Best Practices for Human Subjects Research in Fall 2020

-In response to recommendations from UT’s Re-Imagining Fall Task Force about supporting human subjects research, the Office of Research and Engagement has developed a series of panel discussions on transitioning from in-person to virtually conducted research.
+In response to recommendations from UT’s Re-Imagining Fall Task Force about supporting human subjects research, the Office of Research and Economic Development has developed a series of panel discussions on transitioning from in-person to virtually conducted research.
 One-on-one coaching will also be available to researchers who require additional advice on conducting human subjects research online.

 - Panel 1: Success Stories

 Faculty will share stories of conducting virtual human subjects research, followed by a facilitated discussion.